 “The number one way a flirtationship can hurt a friendship is if all of a sudden with all of this flirting foreplay you get this false sense that you’re in a relationship and maybe one person wants to be in a relationship with that person,” she says.
 “They wake up one day and they say, ‘Wow I really have feelings for this person.
 I’d like to take it to the next step.’
 If the other person doesn’t feel the same way, then you basically run the risk of losing the friendship.”

 Collegiettes in flirtationships agree.
 “I have found that they never work.
-Either they want to be more than friends or don’t act the same way back,” says Heather, a freshman at the University of Arizona.
+Either they want to be more than friends or don’t act the same way back,” says Heather, a collegiette from the University of Arizona.
 “I have found that on the rare occasion that it does work out I was starting to develop a relationship with another guy.
 They might work out for other people but for some reason they just don’t work out for me!”

 “My good friend Paul used to live in a house off-campus with me – directly next to my room.
 He's had a girlfriend for four years and he's incredibly loyal to her except for this flirtationship we've established.
 We've kissed a few times and I've slept in his bed without taking any further steps than that (though we're usually pretty physical and affectionate with each other).
 I know it has a lot to do with sexual tension and repression on his end considering that his girlfriend lives hundreds of miles away from him... but we definitely have fun with each other.
 It's a mutual understanding that this is just how our friendship works, but I do know that his girlfriend would be devastated if she knew how we act around each other.”